Picric acid: Uses

-By far the greatest use has been in munitions and explosives.
+By far the greatest use of picric acid has been in ammunitions and explosives.
 Explosive D, also known as Dunnite, is the ammonium salt of picric acid.
 Dunnite is more powerful but less stable than the more common explosive TNT (which is produced in a similar process to picric acid but with toluene as the feedstock).
 Picramide, formed by aminating picric acid (typically beginning with Dunnite), can be further aminated to produce the very stable explosive TATB.

 It has found some use in organic chemistry for the preparation of crystalline salts of organic bases (picrates) for the purpose of identification and characterization.

 Optical metallography

-In metallurgy, a 4% picric acid in ethanol etch termed "picral" has been commonly used in optical metallography to reveal prior austenite grain boundaries in ferritic steels.
+In metallurgy, a 4% picric acid in ethanol etch, termed "picral", has been commonly used in optical metallography to reveal prior austenite grain boundaries in ferritic steels.
 The hazards associated with picric acid have meant it has largely been replaced with other chemical etchants.
 However, it is still used to etch magnesium alloys, such as AZ31.

 Histology

-Bouin solution is a common picric-acid-containing fixative solution used for histology specimens.
+Bouin solution is a common picric-acid–containing fixative solution used for histology specimens.
 It improves the staining of acid dyes, but it can also result in hydrolysis of any DNA in the sample.

-Picric acid is used in the preparation of Picrosirius Red, a histological stain for collagen.
+Picric acid is used in the preparation of Picrosirius red, a histological stain for collagen.

 Blood tests

 Clinical chemistry laboratory testing utilizes picric acid for the Jaffe reaction to test for creatinine.
 It forms a colored complex that can be measured using spectroscopy.

 Picric acid forms red isopurpurate with hydrogen cyanide (HCN).
-By photometric measurement of the resulting dye picric acid can be used to quantify hydrogen cyanide.
+By photometric measurement of the resulting dye, picric acid can be used to quantify hydrogen cyanide.

 During the early 20th century, picric acid was used to measure blood glucose levels.
 When glucose, picric acid and sodium carbonate are combined and heated, a characteristic red color forms.
 With a calibrating glucose solution, the red color can be used to measure the glucose levels added.
 This is known as the Lewis and Benedict method of measuring glucose.